brevis-network/pico-ethproofs/docs/reproduce_01_Sep_2025.md

 Monitor the proving process:

 - Logs will show progress for each proving task
-- Check container logs on worker machines if needed
+- Check container logs on aggregator and subblock machines if needed (using `sudo docker logs -f pico-aggregator|pico-subblock-worker`)
 - Wait until all proving results are saved into `proving_report.csv` in the working directory
 - The process will generate performance metrics and proof verification data